ktorch/ktorch/docs/opt.rst

    :param pointer optimizer: an :doc:`api-pointer <pointers>` to an allocated optimizer.
    :param boolean all: an optional flag set true to return all options and set false to return only non-default options.
 If not specified, the flag uses the :ref:`global setting <settings>` for :ref:`show all options <alloptions>`.

-   :return: A k dictionary of optimizer type, options (a list of dictionaries, one per parameter group) and a table describing the parameters managed by the optimizer.
+   :return: A k dictionary of optimizer type, the table of options with one row per parameter group, and a table describing the parameters managed by the optimizer.

 ::